Skip to main content

 Yes, the courses taken from the DMP so far by the student can be considered as elective courses in the major program, provided that the administrative board of the faculty of the DMP has approved.

-No, students who take extra courses within the scope of the DMP are not liable to pay additional fees for the course load above the credit limit determined by the University Senate.
+No, students who take additional courses due to the Double Major Program (DMP) are not required to pay an extra fee for the course load exceeding the credit limit, up to 25 credits, as determined by the University Senate.

 No, DMP students cannot transfer to another program from their DMP.